1.) The strategy behind the bullish hammer candle

 One of our first strategies posted here will be the bullish hammer candle and the bearish hanging man.

 The strike rate is over 60% and if you combine it with additional variables and confluence the strike rate could be even higher.
-Remember as traders you should be keeping detailed records, edgewonk is a program that will track these types of strategies and record information for you.
+Remember, as traders you should be keeping detailed records; edgewonk is a program that tracks these types of strategies and records them for you.

-Sometimes these candles will be referenced as pin bars.
+*Sometimes candles will be referred to as pin bars*

 This is a hammer candle of the bullish variety.
 I have often found these candles to be most effective on the daily chart in confluence with a trending market as seen below.